 The outer glass shell of the light bulb is called the globe.
-The globe is made from a fine layer of glass to ensure maximum light efficiency and yet is strong enough to support the other parts of the light bulb.
-The shape of the light bulb is one of a plant bulb because the rays of light from the filament are much more effective with its current shape.
+The glass ensures maximum light efficiency and provides strong support for the other parts of the bulb.
+The light bulb has a shape similar to a plant bulb; the rays of light from the filament are much more effective with this shape.

-The filament inside the light bulb is shaped as a coil to allow the required length of tungsten within its small environment to the display the correct wavelength of light.
-Tungsten is a natural solid metal and a chemical element which when used raw is found to be brittle but in its purer form is very strong.
+The filament inside the light bulb is shaped as a coil to allow the required length of tungsten within its small environment to produce an abundant amount of light.
+Tungsten is a natural solid metal and a chemical element which is brittle in its raw state but in its purer form is very strong.
 It has to be, as the filament heats up to a blistering 2,550 degrees Celsius (4,600 degrees Fahrenheit).

 Wires and a Stem

 Within the inner center of the light bulb there is a centralized stem made from glass, which supports the filament in its place.
-The connecting wires ensure the steady flow of electricity through the components of the light bulb, according to Ohm's law.
-Similar to the way the human heart works when blood travels to and from the heart, there is a wire that takes the electricity from the base of the light bulb and another wire that returns the used electricity back to the base.
+The connecting wires ensure the steady flow of electricity through the components of the light bulb.
+Similar to the way the human heart works when blood travels to and from the heart, there is a wire that takes the electricity from the base of the light bulb and another wire that completes the electrical circuit back to the base.

 Unseen within the light bulb are inert gases usually formed of argon and/or nitrogen.
-These low-pressured gases prevent the filament within a light bulb from burning out; it also relieves some of the stress on the glass globe from normal atmospheric pressure, lessening the chance of glass breakage.
+These low-pressure gases prevent the filament inside the bulb from burning out; it also relieves some of the stress on the glass globe from normal atmospheric pressure, lessening the chance of glass breakage.

-The base of the light bulb has four main responsibilities.
-The first job is to securely support the light bulb within an electrical source unit, like a lamp or a light fitting.
-The second job of the base is to transfer the electricity from the main electrical source unit to the inner side of the light bulb itself.
-Another responsibility of the base is to protect the inner insulation which prevents electricity from backfiring into the unit's main electrical source, such as a lamp.
-The last job is to secure the globe and all of its components into the bulb itself, creating a reliable and natural light source.
+The base of the light bulb has three main functions.
+First, it securely supports the light bulb within an electrical source unit, like a lamp or a light fixture.
+The second job of the base is to transfer the electricity from the main electrical source to the inside of the light bulb itself.
+The last function is to secure the globe and all of the components inside the bulb, creating a reliable and convenient light source.

 Ohm's Law of Electricity

-George Ohm first published his mathematical equation for the correct use of electricity in the making of electrical circuits in 1827.
-Ohm's law calculates the correct voltage of electricty used with the electric current and resistance for the making of any particular electric circuit.
+Georg Ohm first published his mathematical equation for the correct use of electricity in circuits in 1827.
+Ohm's law calculates the correct voltage of electricity given the current and resistance of any electrical circuit.
 Ohm's law was devised 27 years after the first light bulb was invented by Humphry Davy and 52 years before the American inventor, Thomas Edison, invented the first household light bulb.